VelezReyes/first-quiz/part3/README.md

 - You can do this using any platform: draw the solution on a piece of paper and upload a picture of it, Google Drawings, a free Miro board, or any other virtual whiteboard method.

-_The final submission must be a photo file in this directory pushed to your branch_
+_The final submission must be a photo file and should NOT be saved in this repository.
+Please make sure to keep it separate and then upload it in the submission form._

 ## System Security